 Catherine, Duchess of Cambridge is no stranger to being the subject of ugly rumors.
 But the latest round of gossip surrounding her and husband Prince William may be too much to ignore.
-This week, In Touch magazine published a rumor accusing Prince William of having an affair with Rose Hanbury while Kate was pregnant with their third child.
+Earlier this month, In Touch magazine published a rumor accusing Prince William of having an affair with Rose Hanbury while Kate was pregnant with their third child.
+The rumors, while unsubstantiated, have continued to grow as the public tries to understand what is exactly is going on and find out if there is any shred of truth to them.
 As the first mainstream tabloid to echo these ugly claims, In Touch may have opened doors for British publications to do the same — and Prince William is taking immediate legal action to ensure they don’t.

 What is this rumor anyway?
 Where did it originate?